-Task 4.5 - Development of an Authorable Learning Analytics and Adaptive Feedback component for DT constructionist activities (SIMPLE Lead; LNU, NKUA, NTNU & OU) (M3-M39)
+Task 4.5 - Development of an Authorable Learning Analytics and Adaptive Feedback component for DT constructionist activities (SIMPLE Lead; LNU, NKUA, NTNU & OU) (M3-M35)

 The Authorable Learning Analytics (ALA) component will gather data of student activity generated from the project's educational tools (Task 4.4.)
-The component will integrate high-level authoring tools e.g. blockbased programming and UI tools, that will enable teachers and other non-expert users to author i) which data to be captured for a learning activity, and ii) when to provide feedback and what feedback for each activity, aiming to enhance students' engagement with the Design Thinking stages e.g. feedback on how they may increase their empathy or improve the reusability of their prototype as they use the relevant technologies.
+The component will integrate high-level authoring tools e.g. blockbased programming and UI tools, that will enable teachers and other non-expert users to author i) which data to be captured for a learning activity and ii) when to provide feedback and what feedback for each activity, aiming to enhance students' engagement with the Design Thinking stages e.g. feedback on how they may increase their empathy or improve the reusability of their prototype as they use the relevant technologies.
 Teachers' customizations will be stored by the system, allowing for further analysis on teacher preferences, perceptions or possible biases on the learning process.
 The ALA development will be based on partners previous work and experience on authorable feedback systems for exploratory environments Mavrikis & Karkalas, 2017).
-The development will follow on the development of the other project technologies (Tasks 4.1-4.4), i.e. take place in two cycles, M9-15 (pilot) and M18-30 (outreach) and they will be revised accordingly after the evaluation of student and teacher interventions (WP5, WP6 and WP7).
-In M35-M39 the ALA component will be further refined based on feedback form Year 3 interventions.
-The aim is to have reached TRL4 by M20 and TRL8 by the end of the project (M39).
+The development will follow on the development of the other project technologies (Tasks 4.1-4.4), i.e. take place in two cycles, M 9-15 (pilot) and M (18-30) outreach and they will be revised accordingly after the evaluation of student and teacher interventions (WP5, WP6 and WP7), aiming to have reached TRL4 by M20 TRL8 by the end of the project.

-Task 4.6 Development of a customizable Dashboard (LNU Lead; NTNU, NKUA & OU) (M3-M39)
+Task 4.6 Development of a customizable Dashboard (LNU Lead; NTNU, NKUA & OU) (M3-M35)

 The dashboard will visualize the collected data in meaningful and useful ways for different stakeholders, e.g. teachers, scientists and students.
-It will allow teachers and students to select the most suitable visualizations for learning activity and to make notes and annotations on the data e.g., indicating what they consider as a good teacher progress or a good practice, promoting equal and inclusive access to the data visualization and analysis.
-The development will follow the participatory design cycles of the whole project i.e. take place in two cycles, M9-15 (pilot) and M18-30 (outreach) and it will be revised accordingly after the evaluation and feedback by students and teachers (WP5, Task 5.4).
-The aim for the dashboard is to have reached TRL4 by M20 and TRL8 by the end of the project (M39).
-There will be an additional dashboard refinement and evaluation cycle (M35-M39) after receiving feedback from Year 3 school interventions.
+It will allow teachers and students to select the most suitable visualizations for learning activity and to make notes and annotations on the data e.g indicating what they consider as a good teacher progress or a good practice, promoting equal and inclusive access to the data visualization and analysis.
+The development will follow the participatory design cycles of the whole project i.e. take place in two cycles, M 9-15 (pilot) and M (18-30) outreach and it will be revised accordingly after the evaluation and feedback by students and teachers (WP5, Task 5.4).
+The aim for the dashboard is to have reached TRL4 by M20 and TRL8 by the end of the project.

 D4.1.
-Technical specifications for DT platform, LA, AR and 3D printing technologies, (M6; LNU)

-D4.2.
-DT platform, LA, AR and 3D printing technologies for DT2 (1st report), (M12; LNU)

-D4.3 DT platform, LA, AR and 3D printing technologies for DT2 (2nd report), (M25; LNU)

-D4.4 DT platform, LA, AR and 3D printing technologies for DT2 (final report), (M39; LNU)
+Technical specifications for DT platform, LA, AR and 3D printing technologies, (M6; LNU) D4.2.
+DT platform, LA, AR and 3D printing technologies for DT2 (1st report), (M12; LNU) D4.3 DT platform, LA, AR and 3D printing technologies for DT2 (2nd report), (M25; LNU) D4.4 DT platform, LA, AR and 3D printing technologies for DT2 (final report), (M36; LNU)

-Work package number 5 Lead beneficiary

-Work package title School School Interventions

-Participant number 1 2 3 4 5 6 7 8

-Short name of participant LNU NKUA UGent NTNU TCD SIMPLE UCL OU

-Person months per 8 15 9 8 5 3 8

-participant:

-Start month 1 End 39

-month

-- O5.1 To co-design, with teachers, industry, policy-makers and scientists, Digital-based Design Thinking interventions that deal with real-world problems. - O5.2 To implement O5.1. interventions in school settings and generate data for evaluation (WP7). - O5.3 To evaluate with teachers and students the ALA and Dashboard components.
+O5.1 To co-design, with teachers, industry, policy-makers and scientists, Digital-based Design Thinking interventions that deal with real-world problems.

+O5.2 To implement O5.1. interventions in school settings and generate data for evaluation (WP7).
+O5.3 To evaluate with teachers and students the ALA and Dashboard components.